-University Canada West offers the following undergraduate programs:
+University Canada West offers the following undergraduate degree programs:

-- Bachelor of Arts, Media and Communications, (BA) and - Bachelor of Commerce (BCom) degree.
+- Bachelor of Arts in Business Communication (BA) - Bachelor of Commerce (BCom) degree.

 Both the BA and BCom programs are designed to produce graduates who are professionally competent and effective thinkers.
 In order to accomplish these objectives, students are provided with a significant background in critical thinking, decision making, and quantitative research and analysis.